jonbern/climate-data-crawler/README.md

 You need git to clone the Climate Data Crawler repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 You also need node.js and its package manager (npm) installed.
-You can get them from: [http://nodejs.org/](http://nodejs.org/).
+You can download node.js (including npm) from: [http://nodejs.org/](http://nodejs.org/).

-### Clone Clima Data Crawler repository
+### Clone Climate Data Crawler repository

 Clone the Climate Data Crawler repository using git: